Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Validation on simulated data

 \subsection{Quantitative results}

+Quantitative assessments are summarized in \cref{tab:comparison_table}, reporting PSNR, SSIM, and computational costs averaged over 300 test inverse problems.
+For R2D2 incarnations, metrics are reported at the iteration of convergence (as detailed in the caption).

+Regarding reconstruction quality, iR2D2, utilizing the U-WDSR DNN, achieves the highest performance across all metrics, reaching 40.21 dB PSNR.
+This result represents a substantial improvement over R2D2 and R2D2-Net, confirming that the correction of coil sensitivities is the decisive factor in achieving state-of-the-art fidelity.
+Both R2D2 (U-Net) and iR2D2 (U-Net) fall short of their U-WDSR based models, indicating that the DNN structure significantly impacts the overall performance.
+It is also worth noting that even the single-stage U-WDSR baseline marginally outperforms both the unrolled NC-PDNet and the diffusion-based DDS, underscoring the intrinsic robustness of the U-WDSR architecture for MRI reconstruction.

-\fref{fig:ni} (a-b) compares the PSNR and SSIM values of R2D2(U-Net) and R2D2(U-WDSR) against the number of iterations, in comparison to benchmark algorithms.
+\cref{fig:ni} (a-b) compares the PSNR and SSIM values of R2D2 (U-WDSR) and iR2D2 (U-WDSR) against the number of iterations, in comparison to benchmark algorithms.
 All values are averages over the 300 test inverse problems.
-R2D2(U-Net) can be estimated to converge at iteration $i=8$, when both average PSNR and SSIM values saturate, while R2D2(U-WDSR) shows higher efficiency, converging at iteration $i=6$.
-Final PSNR and SSIM values are also reported with standard deviations in \tref{tab:comparison_table}.
-Overall, both R2D2 models deliver significant PSNR and SSIM improvements compared to their respective DNNs, U-Net and U-WDSR.
-R2D2(U-Net) falls short of R2D2(U-WDSR), indicating that the DNN structure significantly impacts the overall performance.
-R2D2-Net(U-Net) and R2D2-Net(U-WDSR) provide disappointing performance, with PSNR and SSIM stabilising between those of the first and second iterations of R2D2.
-NC-PDNet and DDS provide significantly lower quality than R2D2(U-Net), R2D2(U-WDSR), and R2D2-Net(U-WDSR).
+R2D2 (U-WDSR) can be estimated to converge at iteration $i=3$, when both average PSNR and SSIM values saturate, while iR2D2 (U-WDSR) converges at iteration $i=11$.
+The iR2D2 (U-WDSR) model delivers substantial improvements in PSNR and SSIM compared to its corresponding DNN baseline U-WDSR.
+In contrast, R2D2 models that rely only on ESPIRiT sensitivity maps show marginal gains in PSNR and SSIM over the respective DNNs, likely due to inaccuracies in the residual estimation.
+R2D2-Net (U-WDSR) provides satisfying performance, with PSNR and SSIM stabilizing between those of the first and second iterations of iR2D2.
+NC-PDNet and DDS provide significantly lower quality than iR2D2 (U-WDSR), R2D2 (U-WDSR), and R2D2-Net (U-WDSR).

-\fref{fig:ni} (c-d) compares performance across the AFs.
+\cref{fig:ni} (c-d) compares performance across the AFs.
 All values are averages over the 50 test inverse problems for each AF.
-A general decline in PSNR and SSIM is observed for all methods as AF increases.
-R2D2(U-WDSR) achieves the highest values across all AFs, demonstrating exceptional robustness.
-It is followed by R2D2(U-Net), R2D2-Net(U-WDSR), and U-WDSR.
-U-Net, R2D2-Net(U-Net), DDS, and NC-PDNet exhibit a steadier decline as AF increases.
+A general decline in PSNR and SSIM is observed for all methods as AF increases. iR2D2 (U-WDSR) achieves the highest values across all AFs, demonstrating exceptional robustness.
+It is followed by R2D2-Net (U-WDSR), R2D2 (U-WDSR), and U-WDSR.
+DDS and NC-PDNet exhibit a steadier decline as AF increases.

-Based on \fref{fig:ni} (c), \tref{tab:additional_af} provides a comparison of the extra acceleration ratios ($\text{AF}_{\text{R2D2}}/\text{AF}_{\text{Algo}}$), where $\text{AF}_{\text{R2D2}}$ is the AF of R2D2(U-WDSR) and $\text{AF}_{\text{Algo}}$ is the AF of another algorithm at the same imaging quality with respect to PSNR.
-R2D2(U-WDSR) demonstrates extra acceleration ratios higher than 1 in comparison to all other algorithms, from U-Net (2.52-2.81), to U-WDSR (1.45-1.8), R2D2(U-Net) (1.24-1.27), NC-PDNet (1.67-1.71), DDS (1.88-2.06), R2D2-Net(U-Net) (1.86-2.05), and R2D2-Net(U-WDSR) (1.25-1.45).